University Library of Humboldt-Universität zu Berlin

 Nearby Attractions

-2. Museum Island: A UNESCO World Heritage Site, this ensemble of museums is home to some of Berlin’s most important art and archaeological collections.
+2. Museum Island: A UNESCO World Heritage site, this collection of five museums showcases art and artifacts from various cultures and epochs.

 Insider Tips

-To make the most of your visit to the University Library, consider the following tips:
+To enhance your visit to the University Library of Humboldt-Universität zu Berlin, consider the following tips:

 Practical Information